 Ten best ways to get your food and groceries delivered

 Remember that £55 bottle of vinegar we mentioned earlier?
 As you may have already suspected – world-famous Knightsbridge institution Harrods is the place to get it.
-And guess what?
-If you order it before 3pm you can have it in your hands (or pouring it on your chips if you're feeling fancy) the very next day, so long as you live within the confines of the M25.
+But the best bit?
+If you order it before 3pm you'll be holding in your hands (or pouring it on your chips if you're feeling fancy) the very next day, so long as you live within the confines of the M25.
 (And unlike rocking up to the store IRL, you don’t need to be dressed in smart attire – just lounging about in your PJs.)
 Those lucky few who live within spitting distance (okay, you don't have to be that close) Harrods get free delivery on orders over £50.

 We reckon you've already guessed what this place is all about: every item they are selling is completely organic.
-Which means you can rest assured you’ll be avoiding any potential nasties or icky pesticides and suchlike when you tuck into your hand-delivered box of goodies.
+Which means you can rest assured you’ll be avoiding any potential nasties or icky pesticides and suchlike when you tear into your fresh box of natural goodness.
 Plus it’s free delivery on orders over £50 (normally it's £3.95 if you're not splashing the cash), with next-day slots available in London.
-They often have some pretty neat offers available, so do click on that tab when you’re browsing.
+They regularly have a bargain or two in the offers section so be sure to check that out.

 Much like the NHS or the Royal Mail, the word ‘Waitrose’ fills you with a sense of comfort and security that only a venerated British institution can imbue.
 And you really can’t go far wrong with the marvellously middle-class purveyors of fine fare.
 But you know what?
 It’s not as expensive as you might think – after all, it’s ‘quality you’d expect at prices you wouldn’t’.
 Sure, their words, but there’s truth in it, innit.
 Always a good go-to when you want guaranteed quality in your purchases.

 This is one for the environmentally conscious out there.
 Abel & Cole only sell fresh organic produce – direct from the farmers, with no unscrupulous middlemen wholesalers – with minimal packaging, so as to keep their carbon footprint to a minimum.
 Further still, their drivers take eco-friendly delivery routes and their chill boxes are made out of sheep’s wool.
 The perfect choice if you are looking lower your carbon footprint.
 (Oh, and psst: you’re not just buying goodwill here, their products are pretty damn tasty too.
 Just sayin’.)

 The clue is in the name with Farmdrop.
 It’s perfect for the conscientious and discerning buyer.
-They provide locally sourced produce, and have bios on their website about all the fishermen, farmers, bakers and candlestick-makers (okay, maybe not the last one) they use – that way, you can do some research and pick out your favourites.
+They provide locally sourced produce and have bios on their website about all the fishermen, farmers, bakers and candlestick-makers (okay, maybe not the last one) they use – that way, you can do some research and pick out your favourites.
 Delivery is free on orders over £30, £3 otherwise, and is brought to you using entirely electric vans.
 Psst, if Farmdrop sounds like your cup of tea, check our offer for up to 41 percent off your first shop.
 Thank us later.

 We had to include the goliath of online deliveries: they already supply our tech and TV shows – it surely won’t be long until Amazon overthrow the government.
 But until then, try out Fresh: the mega-company’s grocery delivery service, which, they claim, offers brands 14 percent cheaper than the high street.
 But note, there are handcuffs involved.
 You’ll need a Prime membership in order to use it, and even then it costs an extra £6.99 per month on top of the £7.99 monthly Prime fee.
 Delivery is free on orders over £40, including same day.
 If you don’t mind the commitment, this definitely tops our list in terms of sheer speed and convenience.
 Tbf, when does Amazon not top that list?